Ian-Blanshard/MP4-Coffee-Shop/TESTING.md

 | Visitor             | Easily find a method to contact the company should I have further queries about products or services | Get a quick response to my queries, enabling me to make decisions         | Fail     |
 | Visitor             | Receive feedback when using features of the site        | Know whether the actions I have taken on the site have been successful    | Pass      |

-In my final design I havn't implemented links to social media, or a contact form, these would be features I would like to include in a future build.
+In my final design I haven't implemented links to social media, or a contact form, these would be features I would like to include in a future build.
 Having had many issues with deploying the site and with the deadline for the project looming, I decided to focus on the core components of the e-commerce store to ensure these were functioning correctly.
 Having done both of these features in previous projects I decided they were of lesser importance than the ones I focussed on completing.

 ***